wpsimon09/Vulkan/README.md

 # PBR Shader

-Implemented simple GGX BRDF to achieve physically based light reflection from the surface described by roughness and tallness combine with its albedo colour.
+Implemented simple GGX BRDF to achieve physically based light reflection from the surface described by roughness and metalness parameters combine with its albedo colour.

 Result: